Admissions & Application | Department of Psychology

-- Financial Support (Students interested in receiving a graduate assistantship position should indicate interest within this section; receiving a GA is dependent upon your qualifications and availability of funding.)
+- Students interested in receiving a graduate assistantship position should indicate interest within this section; receiving a GA is dependent upon your qualifications and availability of funding.

 - Legal Agent/Privacy Statement

-- Applicant Statement #1(Indicate interested year of admission, why you are interested in an advanced degree in psychology, and our program in particular, reasons for your preferred track, areas of research interest and faculty with whom you would like to work.
-Please limit your statement to 650 words; other information asked for in the online system is optional but may be taken into consideration if provided.)
+- Indicate interested year of admission, why you are interested in an advanced degree in psychology, and our MAPS program in particular, reasons for your preferred track, areas of research interest and faculty with whom you would like to work.
+Please limit your statement to 650 words.

 - A Work Sample that demonstrates your ability for graduate-level study in psychology.
 This should be work that you completed independently, so that our admissions committee may assess your individual skills in writing, research, and potential for graduate-level work.
 Possibilities include (but are not limited to): a capstone project, published article, grant proposal.
-(To submit, upload into “Program Supplementary Information” under the “Upload 1″ category)
+(To submit, upload into the “Upload 1″ category)

-- A CV or resume (To submit, upload into “Program Supplementary Information” under the “Resume or CV” category)
+- A CV or resume (To submit, upload into the “Resume or CV” category)

-- Three Letters of Recommendation that speak to your potential as a graduate student and professional in psychology.
-(Please do not mail paper copies of recommendations; they must be submitted electronically.
-Once you are logged into the online application system, you will asked to provide names of your references and their contact information.
+- Letters must be submitted electronically (do not mail paper copies).
+Once you are logged into the online application system, you will be asked to provide the names of your references and their contact information.
 Your references will then be emailed a link to an online form that they have to complete and electronically submit.
-You may also let your references know we request a narrative statement along with the form; there will be an opportunity to upload this statement on that online form.)
+You may also let your references know we request a narrative statement along with the form; there will be an opportunity to upload this statement on that online form.